harold-js/harold-website/src/docs/recipes.md

 Check out demo: [github.com/juliancwirko/testing-github-pages](https://github.com/juliancwirko/testing-github-pages)

-## Netlify hosting
+## Git-based static hosting

-With Netlify, it is a little bit simpler.
-You just need to point to the Git branch and directory you want to deploy your site.
-You don't even need the source in the repo because Netlify will run the build scripts for you.
+With build-capable static hosts such as Cloudflare Pages, Netlify, Vercel, and similar services, deployment is usually simple.
+Point the service to your Git branch, set the build command, and choose the output directory.
+The service can run the build scripts for you and publish the generated static files.

-Here is the quick walk-through demo on how to do that:
+Here is an older quick walk-through demo using one of these services:

 <div class="embeded-media-container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/ZjeYgAgiHRE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>